jon-hanson/javapickling/README.md

 ## Documentation

 The framework is based around two interfaces, described in more detail in the following sections.
-The `Pickler` interface allows the serialisation of types to be expressed independently of a specific target format.
-The `PicklerCore` interface provides a means for serialisation into a specific format to be expressed as a set of `Pickler`s for the base types.
+The `Pickler` interface allows the pickling of types to be expressed independently of a specific target format.
+The `PicklerCore` interface provides a means for pickling into a specific format to be expressed as a set of `Pickler`s for the base types.

 ### Pickler